 MPs who have left the Chamber voluntarily, been asked to withdraw or who have been suspended.Jump to full report >>

-This list notes Members who have left the Chamber voluntarily, been asked to withdraw (Table 1, since 1992), or who have been suspended (Table 2, since 1949).
-There are two main avenues which may lead to the suspension of an MP: The first is for misbehaviour in the chamber, the second is where a Member has been found to have broken the Code of Conduct for Members or committed a contempt of Parliament.
+This note lists MPs who have left the Chamber voluntarily, been asked to withdraw, or who have been suspended.
+There are two main avenues which may lead to the suspension of a Member.
+The first is for misbehaviour in the chamber.
+The second is where a Member has been found to have broken the Code of Conduct for Members or committed a contempt of Parliament.

-The Speaker is responsible for keeping order in the Chamber and in Committees and if MPs disregard the authority of the Chair, he can ask the Member to voluntarily leave the Chamber for the remainder of the day’s sitting.
+The Speaker is responsible for keeping order in the Chamber and in Committees and if Members disregard the authority of the Chair, he can ask the Member to voluntarily leave the Chamber for the remainder of the day’s sitting.
 This request is not governed by Standing Orders and the MP can stay on the parliamentary estate and take part in Divisions.
-Should the Member refuse to comply with this request the Speaker can invoke Standing Order No. 43 (Disorderly conduct).
+Should the Member refuse to comply with this request the Speaker can invoke SO No. 43:

 Where a Member is found to have broken the Code of Conduct or committed a contempt, the Standards Committee (previously the Standards and Privileges Committee) may recommend a period of suspension, which leads to a motion in the House.
 See Commons Library Briefings Papers Disciplinary and Penal Powers of the House of Commons, and Recall elections for more information.

 Commons Briefing papers SN02430